 There are many ranking factors Google looks at when they index your site.

 But there are two that stand out above the rest: your website content and backlinks.

 Website content, including many of the content marketing types we just discussed, provides ample opportunity for Google to learn about your site.
 The written content on your site not only tells users what they need to know, but search engines also rely on this data for ranking and indexing your page.

 Another critical factor you can’t overlook is link building.
 Technically considered a form of off-page SEO, link building involves getting other URLs and online destinations to link back to your page.
-But there is a notable caveat we can’t skip: the pages linking back to your site will ideally be, not only relevant, but also have a high domain authority.
+But there is a notable caveat we can’t skip: the pages linking back to your site will ideally be, not only relevant but also have high domain authority.

 Take a look at this post for everything you need to know about keyword relevance, domain authority, and more when it comes to link building: An In-Depth Look at Link Building Strategies Used by SEO Agencies.

 Because of how important link building is, it might also be no surprise it’s not necessarily the easiest part of your SEO strategy.
 Now, let’s also look at some unique link building opportunities.

 - Resource page link building: This involves building backlinks from pages with curated lists of links to external websites, also known as resource pages.